Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 pred id

-In this step, we apply the logistic regression model to each bootstrap sample and systematically collect the resulting predictions.
-Subsequently, we truncate extreme values (beyond the 1st and 99th percentiles) to remove outliers—a procedure analogous to capping techniques commonly employed in production credit models.
+Here, let’s apply the logistic regression model to each bootstrap sample and collect the resulting predictions.
+Extreme values beyond the 1st and 99th percentiles are then truncated to remove outliers — the same capping approach used in production credit models.

 Transforming Predictions to Credit Score Scale

-This section demonstrates the conversion of log-odds predictions to a recognizable credit score format using the industry-standard Points to Double Odds (PDO) methodology.
-By employing parameters consistent with real-world credit systems (PDO=30, Anchor=700), we transform the model predictions into intuitive scores where higher numerical values indicate lower credit risk.
+Let’s convert the log-odds predictions into a familiar credit score format using the industry-standard Points to Double Odds (PDO) methodology.
+With parameters typical of real-world credit systems (PDO=30, Anchor=700), scores are scaled so that higher values indicate lower credit risk.

 scaling_func <- function(vec, PDO = 30, OddsAtAnchor = 5, Anchor = 700){